mysterious-coding/base_entranced/README.md

 1 = you only get disarmed for 2 seconds, and can regenerate force while disarmed

 #### `/g_fixHothBunkerLift`
-0 = normal lift behavior for Hoth codes bunker lift (default JK3)
+0 = normal lift behavior for Hoth codes bunker lift (base JKA)

 1 = (default) Hoth codes bunker lift requires pressing `+use` button (prevents you from killing yourself way too easily on this dumb lift)